 Debate great food.
 “We do ‘bests,’ debating where’s the best ice cream or fried chicken, or ‘last meal’ games—if you could have just one last great meal, what would it be?”
 Stern says.

-“Even if you don’t normally exercise at home, take walks, have a swim in the hotel pool, do some pushups, or find a yoga class.
+“Even if you don’t normally exercise at home, take walks, swim in the hotel pool, do some pushups or find a yoga class.
 It compensates for all that sitting,” Stern says.